mjfernez/mjfernez/README.md

 - I’m currently learning: C language, gdb, x86 and ARM assembly, the gory details of linux... and git to be honest

-- I’m looking to collaborate on security projects, making better documentation (boy does the world neeed that...), anything involving a lot of math, cool video game ideas, anything that promotes free (as in freedom!) software or a freer world.
+- I’m looking to collaborate on any security/forensic-related projects, making better documentation (boy does the world neeed that...), anything involving a lot of math, cool video game ideas, anything that promotes free (as in freedom!) software or a freer world.
 Or anything in C or Python!